A Social Network Analysis of Occupational Segregation: Equilibrium results

 or equivalently

-Thus, whereas workers in group $R$ prefer the $A$-job, the workers in group $G$ make an individual trade-off: lower wages should be exactly compensated by higher employment probabilities and vice versa.
+Thus, whereas workers in group $R$ prefer the $A$-job, workers in group $G$ make an individual trade-off: lower wages should be exactly compensated by higher employment probabilities and vice versa.

-We are particularly interested in whether this individual trade-off between unemployment and wages translates into a similar trade-off at the 'macro-level', in which an inter-group wage gap is compensated by a reversed employment gap.
+We are particularly interested in whether this individual trade-off between unemployment and wages translates into a similar trade-off at the group level, in that an equilibrium inter-group wage gap could also be "compensated" by a reversed employment gap.
 We have the following proposition.

 \begin{proposition} Suppose Assumptions~\ref{asswage}~and~\ref{assemployment} hold.
 Define $s_{H}\equiv s((p+\kappa+\lambda)/2)$ and $s_{L}\equiv s((p+\kappa)/2)$ and suppose that $\frac{w_{A}(1,0)}{w_{B}(1,0)}>\frac{s_{H}}{s_{L}}$.
 Define $\hat{\mu}\in(0,1)$, such that